Health and Wellness: The Top Wellness Trends of 2022

-2021 is a chance for us to pull ourselves together and take what we've learned from isolation and pandemics to take a more mindful and renewed approach to wellness.
-Here are some of the top health and wellness trends of this year to help you kickstart a new, healthier, happier lifestyle in lockdown and beyond.
+2022 is a chance for us to pull ourselves together and take what we've learned from isolation and pandemics to take a more mindful and renewed approach to wellness.
+Here are some of the top health and wellness trends for 2022 to help you kickstart a new, healthier, happier lifestyle.

 1. Mindful Eating